-32.6 Browser MTU
+32.4 Browser MTU

-The default Maximum Transmission Unit (MTU) in the official libwebrtc implementation is 1200 Bytes (source code).
+The default Maximum Transmission Unit (MTU) in the official libwebrtc implementation is 1200 Bytes (source).
 All browsers base their WebRTC implementation on libwebrtc, so this means that all use the same MTU:

-- Chrome source code.

-- Firefox source code.
+- · Firefox.

+- · Chrome.

-- Safari: No public source code, but Safari uses Webkit, and Webkit uses libwebrtc, so probably same MTU as the others.
+- Safari: No public source code, but Safari uses Webkit, and Webkit uses libwebrtc, so probably same MTU as the

+others.

-32.7 Bandwidth Estimation
+32.5 Bandwidth Estimation

 WebRTC bandwidth estimation (BWE) was implemented first with Google REMB, and later with Transport-CC.
-Clients need to start "somewhere" with their estimations, and the official libwebrtc implementation chose to do so at 300 kbps (kilobits per second) (source code).
+Clients need to start "somewhere" with their estimations, and the official libwebrtc implementation chose to do so at 300 kbps (kilobits per second) (source).
 All browsers base their WebRTC implementation on libwebrtc, so this means that all use the same initial BWE: